opencoweb/coweb/docs/java/bots.rst

 Declaring bot metadata
 ~~~~~~~~~~~~~~~~~~~~~~

 Bots declare their metadata and configuration in standard Java properties file.
+The property file resides with the deployed coweb server and describes how the server should expect to communicate with the bot.

 The following are the known properties.
 Any property except those noted as required may be omitted.

 name
    Human readable name of the service bot.